On the geometry of tensor products over finite fields: The geometry of nonsinglar tensors for

-\begin{proposition} The variety $\cD$ consists of the points of $PG(3,q^2)$ contained on an extended generator or an extended tangent line of $\cQ_0$.
-Equivalently, $\cD$ consists of points of $\cQ^+\cap\cH$, points of $\Sigma$ and points lying on precisely one $\cQ_0$-tangent plane.
-In particular, $\cD$ is a particular case of quasi-Hermitian surface as introduced in \cite{Pavese2015}. \end{proposition} \begin{proof} From the analysis of the System \eqref{system}, a point $P$ belong to $\cD$ if and only if its contraction meets $\cQ_0$ in either one or $q+1$ points.
+\begin{proof} From the analysis of the System \eqref{system}, a point $P$ belong to $\cD$ if and only if its contraction meets $\cQ_0$ in either one or $q+1$ points.
 Rephrasing, the contraction is either a $\cQ_0$-tangent or a generator of $\cQ_0$.
-It remains to prove that a point on an extended $\cQ_0$-tangent line is on precisely one $\cQ_0$-tangent plane.
-The claim, for points of $\Sigma$, is a well known result about quadrics.
-If $P\notin\Sigma$ belongs to $Q^\perp$ and $R^\perp$, with $Q,R\in\cQ_0$, then the point $P$ is on the line $Q^\perp\cap R^\perp$, which therefore is either a generator of a $2$-secant of $\cQ_0$. \end{proof} As a consequence, $\Delta=0$ is an equation for the quasi-Hermitian variety constructed in \cite{Pavese2015}, in dimension three.
+It remains to prove that a point $P\notin\Sigma$ on an extended $\cQ_0$-tangent line lies on precisely one $\cQ_0$-tangent plane.
+If $P$ belongs to $Q^\perp$ and $R^\perp$, with $Q,R\in\cQ_0$, then the point $P$ is on the line $Q^\perp\cap R^\perp$, which is a $2$-secant of $\cQ_0$.
+This is a contradiction with Result \ref{points are on extended sigma line}. \end{proof}

+As a consequence, $\Delta=0$ is an equation for the quasi-Hermitian variety constructed in \cite{Pavese2015}, in dimension three.
 As we will explain in Section \ref{section delta equation}, the quasi-Hermitian varieties constructed in \cite{Pavese2015} always admit an equation of this form.